 Nestlé’s partnership with Magic Bus is based on the shared vision that well-nourished children are more capable learners, grow into healthier adults and are able to give their own children a better start to life.
 In the communities that Magic Bus works in, there is a lack of awareness of the significant influence nutrition has on children’s physical and cognitive development.
 Children attending Magic Bus sessions come from some of the most disadvantaged communities, where meeting basic food requirements is a daily struggle.
 They are vulnerable to malnutrition and all its consequences.
 Nestlé, in partnership with Magic Bus, is implementing the Nestlé Healthy Kids Programme to educate children on the importance of health and nutrition.

 In 2015, Magic Bus was working with 50,000 school children in Mumbai, Delhi, Visakhapatnam, Hyderabad, Bangalore, and Chennai under the Nestlé Healthy Kids initiative.

 In 2016, this programme was scaled up to reach 75,000 children in three additional cities –Mysore, Guwahati and Kolkata.
-In 2017, the partnership was once again expanded, this time to support 1,44,000 children across 17 states in India.
+In 2017, the partnership was once again expanded, this time to support 1,44,000 children across 18 states in India.
+In 2018, Nestle Healthy Kids programme will be supporting 1,45,000 children across 18 states.